groovyxw/Algorithm/Breadth-First Search/Maze/readme.md

 ## How to run it?
-Way1: On Windows, copy the codes into your VSC editor.
-Click the 'run' button to run it.
+Way1: On Windows, copy the codes into your VSC editor; Click the 'run' button to run it.

-Way2: On ubuntu, download the file maze_bfs.py into your working directory, run 'python3 bfs_maze.py' to run it.
+Way2: On ubuntu, download the file bfs_maze.py into your working directory;
+run 'python3 bfs_maze.py' to run it.

 ## Presentation
 [Breadth-First Traversal: The Maze](https://docs.google.com/presentation/d/1IxDKEYZMIFmObrPERAgaAxwmnGNR5qziqgttXQEamWU/edit?usp=sharing)